hemantmm/StockMarketAnalysis/frontend/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Authentication & User ID

+- After login, your user information (including `id`) is stored in localStorage as `user`.
+- All trading, watchlist, and portfolio actions use this `id` for backend API calls.
+- If you encounter issues with authentication, ensure the backend is running and your browser allows localStorage.

+## Troubleshooting

+- If you see errors like "Could not connect to watchlist service" or "Authentication error", make sure:
+  - The backend server is running and accessible.
+  - You are logged in (check localStorage for the `user` object).
+  - Your browser is not blocking cookies or localStorage.

 ## Learn More